Wrapped-Owls/goremy-di/remy/README.md

 When using the `CycleDetectorInjector` is important that in Binds, all _Get_ methods used call the given `DependencyRetriever`, if the same injector is used inside the function, as a clojure, it will not be able to detect cycles.

-Also, if you are using type guessing, the cycle detector will not work, as it doesn't know which element you are currently searching